qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/boneshatter.md

 \- one (1) entire coconut *(surprisingly instrumental)*
 \- 1 human skull *(obviously)*
 \- 1 cassowary egg *(if you'd like to get  a tougher egg from a magical beast be my guest)*
-\- the last piece of white chalk in your lab teacher's room *(if you can't frustrate someone with loss by stealing their chalk, you'll have to antagonize the cassowary and that takes a lot more effort)*
+\- the last piece of white chalk in your lab teacher's room *(if you can't frustrate someone with loss by stealing their chalk, you'll have to antagonize the cassowary and that takes a lot more effort)* <span class='note'>I was wondering where that went.</span>

 - **wet**